zarify/clipy/docs/author/test_pre_post_execution.md

 3. **No State Reset**: The Python interpreter state is not reset between pre/main/post.
 If you need isolation, use separate test cases.

-4. **Import Limitations**: Standard library modules are available, but third-party packages may not be installed in the MicroPython runtime.

 ## Troubleshooting

 ### "Module not found" errors

 If `__post.py` cannot import from `main.py`:
-- Verify the user's code file is named `main.py` or adjust your import
 - Check that the user's code runs without syntax errors
 - Remember that if `main.py` fails, `__post.py` still runs but imports may fail